October 5, 2020 / TIPS & TRICKS

 Breckenridge is, by Colorado standards, a pretty small town!
 It’s about 5 square miles and has 4,500 full-time residents, but it has many vacation homes.
 A lot of outdoor enthusiasts call Breckenridge their favorite places to vacation.
 It’s one of my favorite places for weddings and elopements, so I want to share with you some locations I suggest.

-Along with all the venues and locations, Breckenridge has a ton of places where you can get married in the backcountry and some crazy beautiful locations for photos.
+Along with all the venues and elopement locations, Breckenridge has a ton of spots where you can get married in the backcountry and some crazy beautiful locations for photos.
 Because the locations and trails aren’t suitable for every kind of wedding, I make backcountry suggestions to couples based on the time of the year, how wild they want to get hiking in, and how they want their photos to look.
-If that’s the type of wedding you are looking for, get in touch with me for some ideas.
+If that’s the type of wedding you are looking for, get in touch with me for some ideas!

 Having an AirBnB can be a great home base for you and your friends and family as you explore the area and take in all the fantastic things to do and see here.

 One of the great things about this place is that you have a super small wedding at the base of the mountain, or right along the shores of 7 different alpine lakes.
 Or, if your guest list is more significant, there’s a lot of great lodges that have all the amenities.
 Finding things to do for your Breckenridge elopement won’t be a challenge, I guarantee that!

 Snuggled right into what is called the Tenmile Range, Breckinridge is in the heart of the Continental Divide, so there are more than a dozen mountain peaks in the range.
 Add in some alpine lakes and some of the prettiest wildflowers in the summer and brilliant foliage in the fall; it’s no wonder this place is a popular place to get married in Colorado.

 Breckenridge is almost twice the altitude of the Denver area, so winter here lasts a lot longer.
-If you’re a fan of skiing and anything to do with snow, then Breckenridge is a great choice.
+If you’re a fan of skiing and anything to do with snow, then a Breckenridge elopement is a great choice.
 Generally, spring starts in May, but snow in early June is not unheard of, and if it’s a cool spring, then there can be snow on the ground even into late June.

 Even the summers in the backcountry are temperate, with highs rarely hitting the upper 70’s.
 The riot of wildflowers usually starts right after the 4th of July and gives way in early September when the aspens start turning amber and gold.
 By mid-October, snowfall is generally in the forecast, and it is game on for winter fun from there.